-Demystifying Phishing Attacks: How to Protect Yourself in 2023
+Demystifying Phishing Attacks: How to Protect Yourself In 2024

 - by Justice Levine

 How Does Phishing Work?

 A phishing attack tricks users into falling for a scam, as it is a type of digital attack that involves threat actors sending malicious emails.
-The drive for a phishing campaign is typically to get victims to compromise their financial information, credentials or other sensitive data.
-Sending out spam email in bulk is a tactic that is commonly used by phishers in generic, large-scale campaigns, however, phishers are now shifting in favor of targeted, well-researched attacks.
-Modern phishing campaigns often employ social engineering, or techniques used to manipulate psychology.
-These deceptive tactics encourage recipients to act rapidly without taking a moment to think about the best course of action.
+The drive for a phishing campaign is typically to get victims to compromise their financial information, credentials, or other sensitive data.
+Phishers will send out spam emails in bulk, most commonly in generic, large-scale phishing campaigns.
+However, phishers are now shifting in favor of targeted, well-researched attacks.
+Modern phishing attack types often employ social engineering or techniques to manipulate a person’s psychology.
+These deceptive tactics encourage recipients to act rapidly without thinking about the best course of action.

-Phishing is a cheap, easy and effective method of attack, making it popular among cybercriminals.
-Phishing scams are virtually free for attackers to carry out, but carry hefty costs for their targets.
-More than 70% of phishing emails are opened by their targets and over 90% of security breaches in companies are a result of phishing attacks.
-Victims frequently end up with data loss, identity theft or malware infections - resulting in significant recovery costs and damaged reputations.
+Phishing is a cheap, easy, and effective type of threat, making it popular among cybercriminals.
+These scams are free for attackers but carry hefty costs for their targets, who open over 70% of phishing emails.
+Over 90% of email security breaches in companies are due to one of the types of phishing attacks.
+Victims frequently face data loss, identity theft or malware infections, significant recovery costs, and damaged reputations.

-Spear phishing is a highly targeted version of phishing that involves sending fraudulent emails that appear to be from a known or trusted sender in order to obtain sensitive information.
-Spear phishing is becoming increasingly common because it is generally even more successful than conventional phishing in deceiving recipients.
-As opposed to sending hundreds of thousands of relatively generic emails out at a time, spear phishing campaigns involve researching victims and using advanced intelligence strategies to compose just a thousand convincing spear phishing emails that can be sent at the same time.
+Spear phishing is a highly targeted type of phishing attack involving sending fraudulent emails that appear to be from a known or trusted sender to obtain sensitive information.
+Spear phishing emails are becoming increasingly common because they are even more successful than conventional phishing campaigns in deceiving recipients.
+As opposed to sending hundreds of thousands of relatively generic emails at a time, spear phishing campaigns involve researching victims and using Advanced Intelligence strategies to compose just a thousand convincing spear phishing emails that can be sent at the same time.

-Spear phishing can be seen as a cyber crime double-play - threat actors have the ability to compromise the identity of one business and then use it to steal sensitive information from another.
-Currently, over 95% of all attacks on enterprise networks are attributed to spear phishing.
+Spear phishing can be seen as a double-play cyber crime - threat actors can compromise the identity of one business and then use it to steal sensitive information from another.
+Over 95% of all attacks on enterprise networks are attributed to spear phishing.